59 Health Symptoms You Should Never Ignore

 Unexplained weight loss

 If you haven’t made any changes to your diet or exercise routine and you’re still shedding pounds, you might have an overactive thyroid, celiac disease, pancreatitis, diabetes, rheumatoid arthritis, or cancer, to name a few possible causes.
-People who lose 5 percent of their body weight in six months without cause should see a doctor.
-Find out the 11 things you should never do when Googling health symptoms.
+People who lose 5% of their body weight in six months without cause should see a doctor.

 Back pain, often with fever and nausea